cypress-io/cypress-example-recipes/examples/stubbing-spying__google-analytics/README.md

-# Direct Control AngularJS
+# Stubbing Google Analytics

-This is an example showing how to blacklist requests for `www.google-analytics.com` and additionally how to stub on the `window.ga` object so you can ensure its being called correctly.
+This is an example showing how to blacklist requests for `www.google-analytics.com`.

+Even though we are preventing the actual `GA` script from loading, we can still stub the `window.ga` object and ensure its being called correctly.

 ## Network Requests